 With the construction and delivery of emergency lodging to a community as part of their recovery plan, there would be a need for coordination and management.
 These buildings could be treated as rental accommodation for the community members as they establish their new normal.
 To that end, there would also be a need for help to manage potentially thousands or tens of thousands of rental units.

 In 2016, BC Housing distributed a request for interest to organizations to see who might be in a position to assist with the property management functions at emergency lodging facilities if they became required.
 These organizations would take on paid positions as property managers and site staff, to assist in screening and placing tenants, signing tenancy agreements, rent collections and maintenance/response, much like a conventional building manager.
 Some of the responsibilities could include:

 - Short-notice provision of property management and site staff

 - Collect rental payments

 - Maintain sites and health and safety standards

 Several organizations responded, and have been included in a list identifying potential assistance for catastrophic emergency lodging planning.

 Recovery: Long-term housing

 BC Housing administers a centralized database of applicants in search of affordable housing called The Housing Registry.
 Applications are generally processed in chronological order.
-However, when a disaster (for example, fire, flood, etc.) occurs, evacuee applications are prioritized eligible evacuees are added to the database and considered for vacancies along with all other applicants.
-However, as the demand for housing exceeds the supply, there is no guarantee that a household will receive housing immediately, and evacuees are encouraged to continue to pursue other housing options.
+However, when a disaster (for example, fire, flood, etc.) occurs, evacuee applications are prioritized.
+Eligible evacuees are added to the database and considered for vacancies along with all other applicants.
+However, as the demand for housing exceeds the supply, there is no guarantee that a household will receive housing immediately, and evacuees are encouraged to continue to pursue their own housing options.